 Students are expected to treat each other with kindness and respect.
 Recess is a time for fun, but safety is a must!

 Our recess team meets with students at the beginning of each year to educate students about specific recess expectations.
 We use or Behavior Matrix of Respectful, Responsible, and Safe to help students understand appropriate behaviors for the playground.

-Students may not use cell phones while on campus.
-If a student brings a cell phone to school with them it needs to be on silent and put away in their backpack or bag.
+Students may not use cell phones/smart watches while on campus.
+If a student brings a cell phone or smart watch to school with them it needs to be on silent and put away in their backpack or bag.
+Students should not be using their phones/smart watches to text or take phone calls during the school day.
 Should a teacher see or hear a cell phone on campus they will take the cell phone and give it to our office staff.
 Office staff will then call you to inform you they have your child's phone.
 You will need to come to the office to pick up your child's phone.

 Experience has shown that there is a relationship between behavior and dress.
 We trust that students and families will work together in making appropriate choices for school clothing.

 Clothing which contains reference to alcohol, drugs, inappropriate language should not be worn to school.

 Pants and shorts should adequately cover underwear.

 Tops need to cover midriff and have secure straps.

 Sandals, “flip-flops’ and heels are not appropriate for PE or playground activities.

 (class & recess)